Dapacruz/VMware.VimAutomation.Custom/README.md

 Imports host networking for VMHosts provided utilizing the output from Export-VMHostNetworking

 **Enable-VMHostIscsiAdapter**
-Enables the software iSCSI adapter
+Enables and configures the software iSCSI adapter

 **Test-VMHostNetworking**
 Pings addresses from each provided VMkernel port of VMHosts provided